What is an Applicant Tracking System?

 Developing processes for panel interviews, then consistently applying them, creates a standardized approach to hiring that has multiple dividends.
 It ensures that people come into the organization with similar hiring processes.
 It also allows for employees, over time, to become familiar with the hiring process and develop discipline and consistency in their approach, whether they are leading a panel or a member.

-The structured panel interview process is designed to help hiring teams and managers make better decisions about candidates.
+The structured interview process is designed to help hiring teams and managers make better decisions about candidates.

-Panel interviews can replace multiple one-on-one interview steps, saving the candidate time and trips to your workplace (or virtual sessions).
+A single panel interview can replace multiple one-on-one interview steps, saving the candidate time and trips to your workplace (or virtual sessions).

 Panel interviews allow candidates to see the dynamics between some of their coworkers and organizational leaders and gauge reactions from multiple perspectives.